 CMAKE_INSTALL_PREFIX is pointing to a system directory.

-Some older projects still build in-source and use a build system called autotools.
+Some older projects often build in-source and use a build system called autotools.
 The syntax is still very similar:

 # go to the source directory of the project cd $HOME/src/project_to_compile # configurate, build and install into $HOME/lib/project configure --prefix=$HOME/lib/project make make install

-That’s all!
-Continue with the following chapter to build our dependencies.
+You now know all the basics to install from source.
+Continue with the following section to build our dependencies.